Vaibhavs10/translate-with-whisper/README.md

 As the world grows more and more connected, the need for high quality content is ever-so-increasing.
 One of the ways to make content, specially audio, more accessible is by transcribing it into different languages there by ensuring that the knowledge is still spread. ⚡️

-The typical workflow for transcribing from audio in language "X" to another language right now is as follows:
+The typical workflow for transcribing from audio in language "X" to another language is as follows:
 1. Transcribe/ Translate the audio in language "X" to English.
 (Base Whisper behaviour)
 2. Translate the transcriptions from language "X" to another language.
 (Typically done with a LLM, you can also use GPT-3.5/4)